Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Start by replacing about a quarter of the puppy food with adult food during each meal.
 Once it is clear that your pup can tolerate that change, offer half puppy and half adult food at each meal.
 If that goes well, it should be safe to switch to adult dog food completely.
 This process should occur anytime you switch from one type of dog food to another, even if it’s just another brand.

 Make sure you’re feeding your dog the correct type of food for their lifestyle.
-You can check out our dog food calculator here:
+To figure out approximately how much to feed your dog you can check out our handy dog food calculator here:

 The exact amount of calories an individual animal needs to maintain a healthy weight is variable and influenced by many factors including genetics, age, breed, and activity level.
 This tool is meant to be used only as a guideline for healthy individuals and does not substitute veterinary advice